Game of Thrones: 11 TV shows to watch after the bloodshed ends

-The final episode ever of Game of Thrones airs Sunday, May 19, which means you'll need a new TV obsession to fill the giant, dragon-shaped hole left in your heart.
+The final episode ever of Game of Thrones has just finished and regardless of whether you loved or hated that ending, you'll need a new TV obsession to fill the giant, dragon-shaped hole left in your heart.

 As we bid goodbye to Westeros, here's a list of quality TV shows full of fantasy, violence and enough thematic similarities to justify a hearty binge.